Jump ball

 A jump ball is a method used to begin or resume play in basketball.
 It is similar to a face-off in ice hockey and field lacrosse and a ball-up in Australian rules football.
 Two opposing players attempt to gain control of the ball after an official tosses it into the air between them.

+Originally, jump balls were used to restart play at the beginning of every quarter and after each basket scored.
+The NBA and NCAA dropped jump balls after baskets in the mid-20th century.
+The NBA stopped using jump balls for 2nd-4th quarter possession in 1975, and the NCAA implemented alternating possession rules in 1981 that award possession sequentially for all jump ball situations after the opening tip at the beginning of the game.
+The WNBA and Euroleague Basketball have adopted the NBA's jump ball rules, while other leagues have implemented alternating possession.
+3x3 basketball does not use jump balls at all.

+The rules for jump balls are relatively relaxed, with penalties rarely called on players touching the ball before it has reached the peak of its throw.
+Jump ball throw styles vary, and may feature misdirection to catch players off guard.

+Usage

 In the NBA, WNBA, and competitions operated by Euroleague Basketball, a jump ball occurs at the start of the game (called the opening tip or opening tip-off), the start of any extra period (tip-off), to settle special situations where penalties cancel out and neither team is previously entitled to the ball, and to settle any held balls.
 Held balls occur when two opposing players both lay equal claim to the ball, and after trying to wrestle it from each other, end up in a stalemate.
 A jump ball may also be called if there are different calls by two or more referees.
+Although rare, a jump ball occurs when the ball becomes wedged between the goal and backboard.

 However, most competitions other than the NBA, WNBA, and Euroleague Basketball use the alternating possession rule to settle all jump ball situations after the opening tip.
 This uses a possession arrow on the scorekeeper's table.
 Whenever such a jump ball situation occurs, possession of the ball is awarded to the team that is moving in the direction of the possession arrow on offense.
 The arrow then swaps to point to the other team.
-At the start of the game, the arrow points to the team that lost the opening tip.
+At the start of the game, the arrow points to the team that loses the opening tip.

-The alternating possession arrow rule went into effect in college basketball in 1981.
-Ever since, it has been controversial.
-Supporters of the possession arrow believe that jump balls give the team with taller players and better leapers an unfair advantage over the other, plus the possession arrow (especially in the NCAA Tournament) gives another element of strategy.
-But those who oppose the possession arrow believe that it has frequently undone a trailing team's defensive effort because it is the other team's turn to get the ball.